Real People Stories – Debora

 I chose the second path.

-There is a good medical centre near my house with a wide CBC FBC Count profile.
+A good medical centre near my house has a CBC wide FBC Count profile.
 We regularly visit it with the whole family for many issues.

 Preparation for the procedure

 You must donate full blood early in the morning.
-Some centres accept Complete blood samples before lunch or even later and make home visits and always on an empty stomach.
+Some centres accept Complete blood samples before lunch or even later, and they make home visits, always on an empty stomach.

-A light breakfast is allowed during a general analysis, but everything is stricter here.
+During a general analysis, a light breakfast is allowed, but everything is stricter here.
 Ideally, you should not brush your teeth or chew gum, as these do not affect the chemical elements contained in the blood in any way.

 Should I drink?
 Question.